mr-narender/animeTriviaQuiz/README.md

 * **Verdict**<br>It does not affect the functionality of the game.
 It just does not look good but it can be fixed later since it is not urgent.

+### Quiz page was not responsive in landscape mode

+* **Bug**<br>On mobile screens, the quiz page was not responsive because the top and bottom of the page would be cut off.
+The page also did not allow for scrolling up and down the page when this was the case.

+* **Fix**<br>For now, I set up the page to display a message telling user that the game is best played in portrait mode when the user turns device to landscape mode.

+* **Verdict**<br>The overall functionality of the game has not been affected and this bug is not high on the priority list.
+I shall return to it later on.

 ## Deployment
 ---
 This project was deployed via GitHub by executing the following steps.
 After writing the code, committing and pushing it to GitHub: